 Business and nonbusiness guests.
 You must divide your entertainment expenses between business and nonbusiness expenses.
-You can deduct only the business part.
-For example, if you entertain a group of 11 (including yourself)-three business prospects and seven social guests-you can deduct only four-elevenths of the expense.
+Deduct only the business part.
+If you cannot establish the part of the expense for each person participating, you can allocate the expense to each participant on a pro-rata basis.
+For example, if you entertain a group of 11 (including yourself)-three business prospects and seven social guests-deduct only fourelevenths of the expense.